R2xpdGNo/Reverse_TCP_Program/README.md

 # Reverse_TCP_Program
 Reverse TCP program written in python.

 This program is a work in progress, I will continue to update the code as much as I can.
 I will create executable files for each python file to make it easier to use.
+The program works by having the Client.py initiate a connection to the Server.py.
+Since the Client.py is initiating the connection the firewall allows the conneciton.

 ## Setup

 **Client.py**

-Host: IP address of the Server.
+HOST: IP address of the Server.
 This could be an internal address, such as 192.168.xxx.xxx, or external address

-Port: Choose whatever port you wish to open a tcp connection on.
-Make sure "Client.py" port is the same as your "Server.py" port.
+PORT: Choose whatever port you wish to make a tcp connection on.
+Make sure the port in both "Client.py" and "Server.py" are the same

-***Server.py***
+**Server.py**

-SERVER_HOST: IP address of the machine you are running this program on.
-It must be your internal address
+SERVER_HOST: YOUR IP ADDRESS : internal address only

-SERVER_PORT: Choose whatever port you wish to open a tcp connection on.
-Make sure "Client.py" port is the same as your "Server.py" port.
+SERVER_PORT: Port you wish to host socket : if using external address, be sure to port forward

 ## List All Running Processes
 List all runing proccesses on client maching and their corresponding pid